openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 The order of items in the internal list describing nodes does not matter, but the order of elements in the top-level list is important.
 This order defines the order in which the Model Optimizer attaches input tensors to a new generated node if the sub-graph is replaced with a single node.
-The i-th input node of the sub-graph is obtained using call `match.single_input_node(i)` in the sub-graph transformation code.
+The `i`-th input node of the sub-graph is obtained using call `match.single_input_node(i)` in the sub-graph transformation code.
 More information about API is given below.
 If it is necessary to change the order of input tensors, the configuration file can be edited in the text-editor.

 The value for the key `outputs` is a list describing nodes of the sub-graph producing tensor that goes outside of the sub-graph or does not have child nodes.
 Denote these nodes as output nodes of the sub-graph.
 The order of elements in the list is important.
-The i-th element of the list describes the i-th output tensor of the sub-graph, which could be obtained using call `match.output_node(i)`.
+The i-th element of the list describes the `i`-th output tensor of the sub-graph, which could be obtained using call `match.output_node(i)`.
 The order of elements can be manually changed in the configuration file.
 Model Optimizer uses this order to connect output edges if the sub-graph is replaced with a single node.

-Refer to [Converting TensorFlow\* Object Detection API Models](../convert_model/tf_specific/Convert_Object_Detection_API_Models.md) for more examples of this type of transformations.
+Refer to [Converting TensorFlow\* Object Detection API Models](../convert_model/tf_specific/Convert_Object_Detection_API_Models.md) for more examples of this type of transformation.

 ##### Front Phase Transformations Using Start and End Points <a name="start-end-points-front-phase-transformations"></a>
 This type of transformation is implemented using `mo.front.tf.replacement.FrontReplacementFromConfigFileSubGraph` as a